pgibertini/3d-IF-letters/README.md

 # 3d-IF-letters
-Modelling of giant 3D letters for the Imaginarium (music) Festival
+Modeling of giant 3D letters for the Imaginarium (music) Festival